JeremyACase/ubiquia/README.md

         validateOutputPayload: false
         validateInputPayload: false

-      # Like agents, Adapters can have overridesettings.
+      # Like components, Adapters can have overridesettings.
       overrideSettings:
         - flag: demo
           key: adapterSettings